simongravelle/nmrformd/docs/source/tutorials/bulk-water.rst

 ..  container:: justify

-    The value you get may vary a little, depending on which hydrogen atoms were randomly selected by NMRforMD.
+    The value you obtain may vary, depending on which hydrogen atoms were randomly selected by NMRforMD.

     The T1 spectrum can be extracted as 1/nmr_result.R1 (i.e. the invert of R1),